.NET CORS – What It Really Is and Why It Annoys Developers at First

 CORS means Cross-Origin Resource Sharing.

-it’s a browser rule that decides which website is allowed to talk to your API.
+In very simple words: it’s a browser rule that decides which website is allowed to talk to your API.

 If the frontend and backend are not coming from the same place (domain, port, or protocol), the browser pauses and asks: